kinsta-content/node-js-photo-sharing-app/Chapters/04 - Chapter 4/README.md

 # 4.4 EJS Syntax

-`EJS` or Embedded JavaScript templates, is a templating language that lets you generate HTML using plain javascript.
+`EJS` or Embedded JavaScript Templates, is a templating language that lets you generate HTML using plain javascript.
 No special syntax, just plain Javascript that outputs html.

 ### Installing ejs